oracle-livelabs/database/global-microservices-springdata-nosql/introduction/introduction.md

 ## About this Workshop

 Welcome to the server-less world where provisioning instances is a thing of the past.
-Oracle NoSQL Database Cloud Cervice enables modern application development in mere minutes.
+Oracle NoSQL Database Cloud Service enables modern application development in mere minutes.

 **Simply connect and go.**